 Martha Ross Memorial Prize

-Throughout her career Martha Ross was instrumental in encouraging students and young professionals to practice oral history.
-As an educator, Martha believed that “We must be diligent in preparing and training as oral historians, so that our duty to capture and preserve an individual’s story contributes to and fosters the historical narrative.”
+Throughout her career, Martha Ross was instrumental in encouraging students and young professionals to practice oral history.
+As an educator, Martha believed, “We must be diligent in preparing and training as oral historians, so that our duty to capture and preserve an individual’s story contributes to and fosters the historical narrative.”

 Named in honor of our late founding member, OHMAR’s Martha Ross Prize is awarded annually to an undergraduate or graduate student creating original work in oral history.
-This award both recognizes the achievements of the student and her or his contributions to the field of oral history and provides financial assistance for the student’s current project (i.e., for travel or transcription costs, research, archiving, technology purchases, et cetera) in the amount of $500.
+This award both recognizes the achievements of the student and her or his contributions to the field of oral history while providing financial assistance for the student’s current project (e.g., for travel or transcription costs, research, archiving, technology purchases, etc.) in the amount of $500.

-We are delighted that this award allows us to highlight individual work in oral history and to support the next generation of public historians.
+We are delighted that this award allows us to highlight an individual’s work in oral history and to support the next generation of public historians.
+Read about past recipients of the prize and their work here.

 Requirements

-3) Awardee will present her or his work (even if it is a work in progress) at the annual meeting at which the student receives the Martha Ross Prize.
+3) Awardee will present her or his work (even if it is a work-in-progress) at the 2025 OHMAR annual meeting.

-4) Awardee will write at least one blog for OHMAR in the year following the award.
+4) Awardee will write at least one blog/social media post for OHMAR in the year following the award.

 5) Awardee’s project will be listed on OHMAR’s website.